NCEAS/metadig-engine/docs/operations-manual.md

 A k8s ingress resource provides network traffic routing from outside the k8s cluster network to a k8s service.

-The metadig-engine ingress definition can be found in ./k8s/ingress-metadig.yaml.
+The metadig-engine ingress definition can be found [here](https://github.com/NCEAS/metadig-engine/blob/main/k8s/ingress-metadig.yaml).
 This k8s resource only needs to be created once, and at this time is not included in the Helm install, but could be if desired.
 Note that every time the ingress resource is deleted and recreated, as would happen with a 'helm delete' and 'helm install', the cert-manager sends a new request to the Let's Encrypt service to the Let's Encrypt service.
 Cert-manager is described in the DataONE k8s-cluster documentation [here](https://github.com/DataONEorg/k8s-cluster/blob/main/authentication/LetsEncrypt.md).

 ### Role and Rolebinding definitions

-The k8s Role Based Access Control (RBAC) defintions for metadig-engine are provided at ./k8s/metadig-application-access.yaml.
+The k8s Role Based Access Control (RBAC) defintions for metadig-engine can be found [here](https://github.com/NCEAS/metadig-engine/blob/main/k8s/metadig-application-access.yaml).

-The *metadig* Role and RoleBinding are similar to those for any other DataONE k8s application, providing all k8s access to a single k8s namespace.
+The *metadig* Role and RoleBinding are similar to those for other DataONE k8s application, providing all k8s access to a single k8s namespace.

 Metadig-engine also requires the additional Role and RoleBinding 'kube-system-reader'.
 This is necessary so that metadig services can define a specific DNS configuration to resolve aissue that is unique to metadig-engine.
 The details are providied in the github issue https://github.com/NCEAS/metadig-engine/issues/312.